rodrigue89/Swizzle/Tutorials/Functions (#4).md

 greet("Norah");
 ```

 But something weird happends.
 It prints "Hello, Norah !".
 Why that extra space?
-Look at the docuemntation for the `print` function:
+Look at the documentation for the `print` function:

 > The print function outputs the given arguments to the console seperated by spaces and terminated by a new line.